simonambridge/RTFAP2/README.md

 ```
 $ mvn jetty:run -DcontactPoints=<server IP address>
 ```
-For example - to run on 10.0.0.4 and persist the web service after logging out use:
+For example - to run on a server with an IP of 10.0.0.4 and persist the web service after logging out use:
 ```
 $ nohup mvn jetty:run -DcontactPoints=10.0.0.4 &
 ```

 The queries demonstrate the use of both straightforward CQL and CQL-Solr.
 This can be seen in TransactionsDao.java:
 - CQL queries bind the individual parameters passed from the web interface
-- CQL-SOLR queries must bind the complete where clause as a single variable
+- CQL-SOLR queries must bind the complete "where" clause as a single bind variable

 ### - List all the card transactions across all cards and vendors
 List all the card transactions across all cards and vendors in the TRANSACTIONS table: